agl-c/deid2_dpsyn/README.md

 1. consider including the code of  attribute selection and combination part in DPSyn paper. 😋
 2. King seemed to mention one combination package which might help in instructing combining?
 (But I can not figure out how it works as we even cannot know the inner features of the to-protect dataset.)
 3. If your dataset includes some attributes that can be determined by other attributes, you can specify them in data.yaml, but by default we exclude the part and you can find related code in comment
-4. If you have a public dataset to refer to, set pub_ref=True in load_data() in DataLoader.py
+4. If you have a public dataset to refer to, set pub_ref=True in load_data() in DataLoader.py and fill the settings in data.yaml

 ### As to dp parameters(eps, delta, sensitivity)